FrancesHitchcock/outfit-agency/README.md

 Specifically the project should ensure the Database data is re-rendered immediately following any change, and should contain a working filter function that filters current data.
 These should be achieved by storing all relevant state - and its associated functionality - in the common ancestor Rect component.

+A Trello board is being used for project management.

 ## About the Website

 The website is for a fictional company where people can lease out their outfits for special occasions and other people can hire them for a fee.
 The site has the facility for an agency administrator to update or delete database objects.